scsketch/pagemaster-rn/README.md

 ## How to use the client

 1. Sign up with a user name and password
-2. Browse books.
+2. Browse books
-3. Search books by author and title.
+3. Search books by author and title
-4. Filter books by category (genre).
+4. Filter books by category (genre)
-5. Press "Add Book" to add a new book.
+5. Press "Add Book" to add a new book
-6. Press a book in the list to view and edit the book's details.
+6. Press a book in the list to view and edit the book's details